munificent/craftinginterpreters/book/evaluating-expressions.md

 </aside>

-Lox follows Ruby's simple rule: `false` and `nil` are falsey and everything else is truthy.
+Lox follows Ruby's simple rule: `false` and `nil` are falsey, and everything else is truthy.
 We implement that like so:

 ^code is-truthy

 ### Evaluating binary operators

-Onto the last expression tree class, binary operators.
-There's a handful of them, and we'll start with the arithmetic ones:
+On to the last expression tree class, binary operators.
+There's a handful of them, and we'll start with the arithmetic ones.

 ^code visit-binary